Chris Streveler: New York Jets

 On July 26, 2022, Streveler signed with the New York Jets.
-Despite a strong preseason performance, he was waived on August 30, 2022 and signed to the practice squad the next day.
+Despite a strong preseason performance, he was waived on August 30, and signed to the practice squad the next day.

 In Week 16, Streveler replaced a struggling Zach Wilson in the Jets' 19–3 loss to the Jacksonville Jaguars.
 He completed 10-of-15 passes for 90 yards and rushed 9 times for 54 yards.
 He signed a reserve/future contract on January 9, 2023.
+Streveler was released by the Jets on August 7, after he suffered an injury in the Hall of Fame game versus the Cleveland Browns.
+Streveler cleared waivers on August 8, and defaulted to the Jets injured reserve.
+On August 16, Streveler and the Jets reached an injury settlement and he was released from the team's injured reserve.